 Primary Voices: Teaching through Holocaust Testimony

-is a VHEC-produced online resource for educators and students to engage with Holocaust testimony in lessons or through independent research.
+is an online resource for educators and students to engage with Holocaust testimony in lessons or through independent research.
 Primary Voices provides learning opportunities that support historical thinking and engagement with primary and secondary sources.
-Primary Voices fosters personalized and inquiry-based learning, which are prominent features of the British Columbia provincial curriculum.
+The resource fosters personalized and inquiry-based learning, which are prominent features of the British Columbia provincial curriculum.

 Browsing the Collection

 Students can browse the testimony collection and filter results by creation date, subject, people and places to explore testimonies relevant to their lesson or topic under study.

 Testimonies are described individually in catalogue records and include a synopsis of the testimony.
 These records make it possible for students to investigate testimonies independently.
 Through such inquiry, students can place the testimonies in their institutional and historical context and discover for themselves the unique Holocaust perspective testimonies represent.
 Excerpts for select testimonies are included through the individual record and, where available, can be streamed into the classroom.

 Teachers who wish to show a testimony that contains particular content or themes may contact staff for suggestions by phoning 604-264-0499

 The individual record for each testimony in the online catalogue contains links to other items in the catalogue with the same subject matter heading (called access points).
 The individual record also contains links to related holdings by place, people and organizations, and events and exhibitions.
 Exploring links to related items gives students the opportunity to compare how different sources of historic evidence speak to common themes, historic events, people or places.